elm-city-craftworks/weiqi/README.md

 ### Ray (on platforms other than JRuby)

-If you are using JRuby, you do not need to install any special libraries to run the Weiqi UI, as it ships with a Swing-based version that will work on JRuby out of the box.
+If you are using JRuby, you do not need to install any special graphics libraries to run Weiqi, as it ships with a Swing-based version that will work on JRuby out of the box.
 But if you're using standard Ruby (or maybe even Rubinius -- untested), you'll need to install Ray.
 It is listed in the project's Gemfile, so running `bundle` will attempt to install it, but it has a few dependencies